"Greetings and Salutations" as a favourite movie character once said.

 And "Here's my blog.
 Welcome to it." said another.

-I'll be posting random thoughts, some photographs, and possibly even some information and discussion about some styles and techniques and locations.
+I'll be posting random thoughts, some photographs, and possibly even some information and discussion about some styles and techniques.

 The first day of summer, 2016.
 So time to get back to a blog post here.